SKindij/SKRollo-app/README.md

 # SKRollo-app

+## Web Application for Calculating Materials for Manufacturing Protective Shutters

+### Overview

+&emsp;SKRollo-app is a web-based application designed specifically for engineers working in manufacturing industries that produce external protective aluminum shutters.\
-&emsp;Web application for calculating the list of materials for the production of protective shutters.
+&emsp;The primary purpose of this application is to streamline the process of generating a comprehensive list of materials required for the production of a specific shutter model.\

-&emsp;According to the author's idea, the program interface consists of several logically connected blocks in which the user will enter his data.
-And the program will display the final result of calculations (_a list of materials with article numbers, their length and quantity_) on the screen, and will also provide an opportunity to save it in a separate file in JSON format.
+&emsp;By inputting specific parameters and data, engineers can easily obtain a detailed list of components and materials needed to construct the desired protective shutter.

+### Key Features

++ Intuitive User Interface: The application features an intuitive user interface with logically connected blocks, making it user-friendly and efficient to use.
++ Input Data: Engineers will be prompted to enter essential data, such as the shutter's dimensions, design specifications, and other relevant criteria.
++ Accurate Calculations: Based on the input provided, the application performs precise calculations to determine the required quantity and specifications of materials needed.
++ Comprehensive Material List: The application generates a comprehensive list of components, including article numbers, lengths, and quantities, ensuring that no crucial materials are overlooked.
++ Export Functionality: Engineers can save the generated material list in JSON format, making it easy to share with production teams or suppliers.